rahataid/rahat-documentation/docs/Introduction/Rahat.md

 id: rahat
 ---

-# Rahat: Empowering Communities through Blockchain
+# Overview of Rahat

-**Rahat**, meaning "relief" in Nepali, is a blockchain-powered platform designed to break down barriers to financial inclusion and build resilience for marginalized communities.
-Developed by **Rumsan**, Rahat is an open-source project that is transforming the way vulnerable populations access financial services and digital tools.
+The name **"Rahat,"** derived from Nepali, signifies relief, embodying our mission to break down barriers to financial inclusion and strengthen resilience among vulnerable communities. **Rahat** is an **open-source blockchain-based humanitarian aid distribution platform** that enhances transparency, efficiency, and security in financial aid and cash assistance programs.

-## Key Features of Rahat:

-- **Blockchain-powered Financial Access**: Secure and transparent transactions, enabling financial inclusion for the underserved.
-- **Open-Source & Community-driven**: Built to empower contributors in creating and refining solutions that drive social impact.
-- **Digital & Financial Literacy**: Provides essential educational resources to help individuals gain crucial skills for navigating the digital and financial landscape.
-- **Cross-Border Impact**: With a reach across Nepal, Indonesia, and Pakistan, Rahat has supported over 20,000 vulnerable beneficiaries.
-- **Sustainable Resilience**: Helps communities not just survive, but thrive, by strengthening economic resilience and self-reliance.

-We’re calling on **developers**, **engineers**, and **contributors** to help us scale and improve Rahat.
-Join us in shaping the future of financial inclusion and empowerment—your contributions will have a lasting impact on communities in need.
+## Impact at a Glance

+- **32 projects launched** across Nepal, Pakistan, and Indonesia
+- **47,000+ beneficiaries impacted**, ensuring financial access to underserved communities
+- **14,000+ women and 4,200+ children** directly supported through aid programs
+- **50+ vendors engaged**, fostering local economic growth
+- **32 local partners**, collaborating to build a more inclusive financial ecosystem
+- **$154K+ in aid distributed**, driving real change in humanitarian efforts

+By leveraging blockchain technology, Rahat ensures that financial aid reaches those in need with **transparency, efficiency, and accountability**, empowering marginalized communities with digital financial solutions.